ScienceLogic/vm2ami/README.md

 ## Running
-    All arguments and parameters are specified in the help menu when running the script Example Run:
+All arguments and parameters are specified in the help menu when running the script

-    ```
     $ vm2ami -h
-    ```